sssyed/arduino-examples/intro-to-arduino/getting-started.md

         Serial.println("hello littleWorld!");
       }
 - and check out your message in the [serial monitor](http://www.arduino.cc/en/Guide/Environment#serialmonitor)  ![❤](http://arduino.cc/en/uploads/Guide/serial_monitor.png).
-- if you have trouble try restarting your computer, or reseting your Arduino by unplugging and replugging your Arduino.
+- if you have trouble try restarting your computer, or reseting your Arduino by unplugging and replugging it.
+Look for syntax errors, the line number is on the bottom left and printed in the **console**